C. D. Leffler

-Charles Doyle Leffler 'Uncle Charlie' (August 12, 1868 - April 27, 1939) was a shop owner, banker and politician in the U.S. state of Florida.
-He was the City of Miami's 10th Mayor.
+Charles Doyle Leffler 'Uncle Charlie' (August 12, 1868 - April 27, 1939) was a business leader and politician.
+He was the city of Miami's 10th Mayor.

-Early Life
+Early life

-Son of a Confederate Army NCO, Leffler was born in Smithland, Kentucky.
+Leffler was born in Smithland, Kentucky, and was the son of a Confederate Army non-commissioned officer.
 The Leffler family came to Florida in 1877 and Leffler spent his childhood in the city of Sanford.
-He served in the Gate City Rifles from the Orange County battalion of the Florida State Troops around the time of the Spanish-American War but the war ended before he was scheduled to be sent to Cuba.
+He served in the Gate City Rifles from the Orange County battalion of the Florida National Guard around the time of the Spanish-American War but the war ended before he was scheduled to be sent to Cuba.
+He attended the University of the South and later worked in the South Florida Railroad Company.
+Leffler enlisted for WWI in May 2017 but was soon commissioned as a LT.